-I began my career as a physician in 1990 after completing my undergraduate degree at Mississippi University for Women and medical school at University of Mississippi.
+I began my career as a physician after completing my undergraduate degree at Mississippi University for Women and medical school at University of Mississippi.

 In 2000, my husband and I tried to find a financial planner to help us decide if he could change careers.
 The people we interviewed were more interested in sales or investing money, and not helping with the financial planning we desired.
 I went back to school for fun at the University of North Florida to learn about financial planning and found a new passion.